Licister/DistanceMap/DistanceMapSlidify/index.md

 ## Example

 In this example, we'll get the distance between Chicago and San Francisco.
-Note: since there seems to be an issue with shiny apps in Slidify, the cities can't be chosen in this example.
+Since there seems to be an issue with shiny apps in Slidify, the cities can't be chosen in this example.

 ```